tajmone/highlight/extras/langs-examples/CONTRIBUTING.md

 - __Keep It Short__ — Examples shouldn't be huge in size and number of code lines.
 They are intended as a preview of the language, not as test files.
 - __Syntactically Complete__ — An example should cover the various syntax elements defined in its langDef so that it can be used to test or design color themes for that language.
 - __Valid Code__ — Example files should be error free in their natural use context (e.g. compiler, parser, etc.).
 They don't have to do anything meaningful, but they should be editable and error free in a IDE that supports the lang.
-This makes its maintainance easier.
+This makes its maintenance easier.

 These are guidelines, not rules set in stone.
 If you think that it would make more sense to take a different approach for a given example, go ahead.